 Google has been keen to play down opposition to Street View in Germany.
 To tame privacy concerns, the company allowed people to request that their properties be blurred from Street View prior to the service going live—the only country where Google allowed that to happen.

-In mid-October, Google said it received close to 250,000 opt-outs, which represented roughly 3 percent of the households in the areas where Street View will launch.
+Google said it received close to 250,000 opt-outs, which represented roughly 3 percent of the households in the areas where Street View will launch.
 About two-thirds of those opt-outs came via an online tool Google opened up in August to receive the requests, with others coming from letters and e-mail requests.